-Search by Location in Google News - Digital Inspiration
+Search by Location in Google News

 Google News supports the location: search operator that lets you find news articles from a particular country or a US state.

-For instance, you could say ”earthquake location:Pakistan” to get the recent earthquake related news from newspapers that are only published in Pakistan.
-Similarly ”traffic location:LA” will show traffic related news from sources located in LA.
+For instance, you could say “earthquake location” to get the recent earthquake related news from newspapers that are only published in Pakistan.
+Similarly “traffic location” will show traffic related news from sources located in LA.

 Joan Rataic-Lang has a related question – “How do you specify multiple locations in the Google News search query?
 Ideally I would like to be able to search for news in both US and Canada but don’t know if it can be done.”